OneCommunityGlobal/HGNRest/requirements/taskNotificationController/deleteTaskNotification.md

 1. ✅ deleteTaskNotification should delete a task notification

 ## Negative case
-1. ❌ deleteTaskNotification should handle errors
+1. ❌ deleteTaskNotification should handle errors when  deleting a task notification